AdiRey/Class-Managment/README.md

 # First_Project_Javadev

-Simple app to manage the Javadev lessons.
+Simple app to manage Javadev lessons.

 ## Functionalities
 - Adding, deleting and editing students, teachers and lessons from the admin account